omarreis/vsop2013/planetfun/README.md

 # Planet textures

-Program sources are *almost ready* to compile.
+PlanetFun sources are *almost ready* to compile.
+Planet 3D texture images are *not* included in this repository.
-Planet 3D textures are *not* included in this repository.
-You can find suitable and free textures on this website:
+But you can find suitable and free textures on this website:

 *Solar System Scope*   https://www.solarsystemscope.com/textures/

+steps to complete PlanetFun assets:

-* Download files: 2k_earth_daymap.jpg, 2k_jupiter.jpg, 2k_mars.jpg, 2k_mercury.jpg, 2k_moon.jpg, 2k_neptune.jpg, 2k_saturn.jpg, 2k_stars_milky_way.jpg, 2k_uranus.jpg, 2k_venus_surface.jpg and PlutoTexture.jpg
+* Download texture images: ex: 2k_earth_daymap.jpg, 2k_jupiter.jpg, 2k_mars.jpg, 2k_mercury.jpg, 2k_moon.jpg, 2k_neptune.jpg, 2k_saturn.jpg, 2k_stars_milky_way.jpg, 2k_uranus.jpg, 2k_venus_surface.jpg and PlutoTexture.jpg
-* On the program Form, load each image into the corresponding lightMaterialTextureXXX object.
-For instance load file '2k_jupiter.jpg' into lightMaterialTextureJupiter.
+* On the program Form, load each images into the corresponding lightMaterialTextureXXX objects.
+For example, load file '2k_jupiter.jpg' into lightMaterialTextureJupiter.Texture .
 And so on.
-* Once you have loaded the textures for the 9 planets, Moon and stars background, you are ready to compile the project.
+* Once you have loaded all the textures for the 9 planets, Moon and stars background, it will be ready to compile. ( Sun has no texture at this time, just a white ball )

 Follow *Solar System Scope* license conditions ( Attribution 4.0 )